ChrisCavs/cDOM/README.md

 ## c$.ajax

 Sends HTTP Request and returns a `Promise` object.
-Accepts a `Hash` object as an argument with any of the following attributes:
+Accepts an object as an argument with any of the following attributes:
   * method (default: 'GET'): HTTP Request method or type
   * url (default: window.location.href): URL for HTTP Request
   * success: success callback